We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Earwax buildup

-However, excess earwax can cause a whole range of issues, such as hearing loss, ringing in the ear, and dizziness.
+However, excess earwax can cause a whole range of issues, such as temporary hearing loss, ringing in the ear, and dizziness.
 If you’re prone to this, you may need to see a professional for regular ear cleaning.

 Skin irritation